acearchive/artifact-submissions/CONTRIBUTING.md

 To add a submission to the archive, you need to check it into this repo as a JSON file under the [`submissions/`](./submissions/) directory.
 At this point, you can make any changes you deem necessary to the user's submission by hand.
 The name of the JSON file should be the artifact slug.
-You should open a PR with the change; do not commit directly to `main`.
+You must open a PR with the change; committing directly to `main` is disallowed by the repo settings.

 The PR title should start with `[Submission]` or `[Edit]`.
 Link to the issue number in the PR body.